 - 2 cloves garlic, minced $0.16

-- Tear the kale leaves from the woody stems and rinse well in a colander under cool, running water.
-Allow the kale to drain.
-Cut the kale into thin strips or small pieces.
+Pull the kale leaves from the woody stems and tear them into small 1 to 2-inch pieces.
+Rinse the torn kale well in a colander under cool, running water and allow it to drain.

-- Bring a large pot of water to a boil.
-Break the pasta in half, add it to the boiling water, and cook according to the package directions.
+Bring a large pot of water to a boil.
+Break the pasta in half, add it to the boiling water, and cook until al dente (about 7 minutes).
 Drain the pasta in a colander.

 Step by Step Photos

+Begin cooking 1/2 pound angel hair pasta according to the package directions.
 You’ll want to get the pasta going first because the rest of the dish will be finished cooking in the time that it takes the pasta to boil.
-I like to break the pasta in half before boiling it so that you still have the illusion of long strands, but it is MUCH easier to mix in with other ingredients.
+I like to break the pasta in half before boiling it because it is MUCH easier to mix in with other ingredients when it’s slightly shorter (it still looks just like long pasta once mixed).
 Long pasta is really tough to stir together with other things.
 You usually end up with a blob of pasta in the center and all of the “add-ins” around the outside of the bowl or pot.
-Breaking it in half helps prevent this considerably.
+Breaking it in half reduces this considerably.